 Pentagon: $10B cloud contract that snubbed Amazon was legal

-WASHINGTON (AP) — A government watchdog agency said Wednesday the Pentagon's process for awarding a highly lucrative cloud computing contract to Microsoft was in line with legal and government purchasing standards.
+WASHINGTON (AP) — The Pentagon's process for awarding a highly lucrative cloud computing contract to Microsoft instead of Amazon was in line with legal and government purchasing standards, a government watchdog agency said Wednesday.

+The Defense Department inspector general found no evidence of White House interference in the contract award process.
+But the report said investigators could not fully review that aspect of the matter because the White House would not allow unfettered access to witnesses.

 The contract, potentially worth $10 billion, was awarded to Microsoft last October, prompting tech rival Amazon to cry foul.